Purchases made through links earn us a small commission, at no extra cost to you.

 Those are all statements I made over and over again as we wandered around Brussels, Belgium’s quirky capital city.

-Brussels is probably the most unique place we visited on our five week jaunt across Europe.
+Brussels is probably the most unique place we visited on our five week trip to Europe.
 The city gives off an eccentric vibe and does not take itself too seriously.
 It is unapologetically cheeky.